tenzir/tenzir/vast/integration/README.md

       pass
 ```

-The variable `work_dir` contains the working directory with the VAST logs of the
+The variable `work_dir` contains the working directory with the Tenzir logs of the
 current test.

 The creation of a subprocess should be done through the `spawn()` wrapper